ASSIGNMENT NOT YET AVAILABLE.

 Paper 3 is an optional paper; you don't have to write it.
 Also, you'll notice that there are creative options for this assignment in addition to the traditional literary studies paper.

 Since this assignment is optional, if you complete all 3 papers, only the top 2 short paper grades will be counted and the lowest short paper grade will be dropped.

 The same basic guidelines apply to this paper: Content is very important, but good organization, sentence structure, and editing skills are also important.
 Citations and the Works Cited page should follow MLA format.
 More guidelines for turning in papers in this class are here: http://public.wsu.edu/~campbelld/format.htm.
 You can find good information on citing sources online here: http://bcs.bedfordstmartins.com/resdoc5e/RES5e_ch04_o.html

 You can choose an author from earlier in the semester but please check with me.

 Literary Studies Options.

-3. Write your own screen treatment and at least one scene from a screenplay in which you envision what a movie from one of the works we've might look like.
+2. At the present time, two movies based on Summer are planned; one is supposed to be a horror comedy written and directed by Ben Stiller.
+Write your own screen treatment and at least one scene from a screenplay in which you envision what this movie might look like.
 Along with the screenplay and brief treatment, write a brief (1 page) explanation of why you made the choices that you made, as if you were going to pitch the story to a producer.

-7. Your own topic.
+6. Your own topic.
 You need to check with me before going ahead with this.